igorbrigadir/twitter-history/README.md

 ### Why?

 Archiving mostly, but also as a reference for analysis, for when things can be attributed to platform changes rather than some other changes you may be interested in measuring.
+It might be useful to consult entries if you have crawls for old tweets, to see what changes / differences you may come across.

 ### What is a significant change?: